U.S. Sugar 148: Revenue service on the FEC and U.S. Sugar

 No. 148 was the eighth member of ten 4-6-2 Light Pacific class 141 steam locomotives (Nos.
-141-150) built by American Locomotive Company of Richmond, Virginia in April 1920, and delivered to the Florida East Coast Railway (FEC) two months later.
+141–150) built by American Locomotive Company of Richmond, Virginia in April 1920, and delivered to the Florida East Coast Railway (FEC) two months later.
 Designed with 68 in driving wheels, No. 148 was capable enough to reach 70 mph.
 The locomotive was assigned to haul passenger and freight trains between Jacksonville and Miami, Florida.
 It also ran on FEC's Overseas Railroad between Miami and Key West, Florida until 1935 when the Labor Day Hurricane destroyed many of the route's long bridges and FEC permanently closed it down due to the Great Depression.
 During that time, FEC began to retire most of their older 4-6-2 locomotives for scrap or selling them to other railroads in order to recoup their financial losses.
-No. 148 remained in service with FEC until June 1952, when it was sold to U.S. Sugar Corporation (USSC) in Clewiston, Florida, where it worked alongside its sister locomotives Nos.
+No. 148 remained in service with FEC until June 1952, when it was sold to U.S. Sugar Corporation (USSC) in Clewiston, Florida, where it worked alongside its fellow locomotives Nos.
 98, 113, and 153 to haul sugarcane trains from the harvest field to USSC's sugarcane mills.